Let's Double the MBTA

 First, we focus solely on building a better T. We don't add unfocused mandates and demands to a system that needs more help.
 We build a focused team and cut out the consultants.
 We prioritize getting you from point A to point B. That's it.

 Second, we fund the T. We could create a county-level government that covers all communities served by the MBTA.
 We could pass a two-cent sales tax that funds the T. No more fighting for funding with politicians whose constituents don't live near T stations in the State House.
-We give funding control to the people who benefit.
+We give funding control to the people who ride the trains.
+A well-functioning MBTA will be a key driver of a strong state economy and benefits us all.

 Third, we build.
 The Red Line to Lexington sounds like a joke, but it can be reality.
 As an engineer, I know there are ways to do this faster, cheaper, and better.
 We standardize the station design, we get better at construction, and we commit.

 I believe in a better T. I hope after this video, you do too.
+It's why I've been endorsed by transit leaders, like the former Massachusetts Secretary of Transportation and the former executive director of TransitMatters.
 And I have a record that will make it happen.